This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 • the contraceptive implant, a small progesterone-only rod inserted into the arm (under the skin).
 It can provide protection from pregnancy for up to three years.

-• the intrauterine device (IUD) (sometimes called a coil), which is inserted into the womb and can provide protection from pregnancy for up to 10 years (sometimes longer).
+• the intrauterine device (IUD) (sometimes called a coil), which is inserted into the womb and can provide protection from pregnancy for up to 10 years.

 • the intrauterine system (IUS), which is inserted into the womb like an IUD, but also contains synthetic progesterone which is gradually released into the womb to prevent pregnancy.
 Two IUSs are used by NHS Scotland, Mirena (which lasts for up to five years) and Jaydess (lasts for up to three years).

-Further information about contraception methods is available from the NHS Choices website.
+Further information about contraception methods is available from the NHS Methods of Contraception website

 Data limitations